hanzbzz/hanzbzz.github.io/_posts/2023-04-09-HTB-broscience.md

 /update_user.php      (Status: 302) [Size: 13] [--> /login.php]
 ```
  There are a few interesting entries:
- - `/includes` directory has directory listing enabled and bunch of php files in it
+ - `/includes` directory has directory listing enabled and a bunch of php files in it
- - `/user.php` gives details about user such as username and email when provided with an id parameter
+ - `/user.php` gives details about a user, such as username and email, when provided with an id parameter
- - `/activate.php` seems to provde the account activation functionality, i need a valid activation code
+ - `/activate.php` seems to implement the account activation functionality, i need a valid activation code

-Since we have no way to guess the activation code, let's focus on the `includes` directory.
+Since i can't guess the activation code, let's focus on the `includes` directory.

 <img src =../screenshots/htb-broscience/includes.png height=300px width=500px>

 Most of these files only display a blank page, as they are PHP and get executed when i try to view them.
-The only exception being the `img.php` file, that complains about missing parameter.
+The only exception is the `img.php` file, that returns an error when opened.
 ```
 Error: Missing 'path' parameter.
 ```
 If i leave the path parameter empty, i get an empty 200 response, and when i give it an image name from the `images` directory, it displays the image.
-This seems like potentionally a Local File Inclustion(LFI) vulnerability.
-Trying out a basic LFI payload returns an error:
+This seems like a potential Local File Inclustion(LFI) vulnerability.
+Trying out a basic LFI payload returns an error
 ```
 ❯ curl 'https://broscience.htb/includes/img.php?path=../../../../etc/passwd' -k
 <b>Error:</b> Attack detected.
 ```
-It appears there is a filter preventing me from using `../` to traverse the file system, and absolute paths like `/etc/passwd` don't work either.
+A filter appears to prevent me from using `../` to traverse the file system, and absolute paths like `/etc/passwd` don't work either.
 I try to URL encoding the payload, switching `/` to `\` and the PHP filter `php://filter/convert.base64-encode/path=/etc/passwd` but none of it works.
-There is an article on [HackTricks](https://book.hacktricks.xyz/pentesting-web/file-inclusion#encoding) that suggests double URL encoding the payload, and it works:
+There is an article on [HackTricks](https://book.hacktricks.xyz/pentesting-web/file-inclusion#encoding) that suggests double URL encoding the payload, and it works
 <img src =../screenshots/htb-broscience/burp-lfi.png>
-I will note that there is a user called **bill** and use this LFI to download all the files i saw in the gobuster scan and the files in the `includes` directory.
+I will note that there is a user called **bill**, and use this LFI to download all the files i saw in the gobuster scan and the files in the `includes` directory.

 ## Source code